 After 80 years, and much pressure by patients, allopathic medicine is starting to take a second look at the gut and other factors of Diabetes, considered important all the way through the early 1900's, prior to insulin therapy; but it will take them a long time to catch up due to the constraints within the medical paradigm.
 Medical practice is known to be 50 -75 years behind science and functional medicine in these areas.

 Current research has identified the T- cell that directly attacks beta cells as well as genes implicated in some secondary complications of Diabetes.
-It has also revealed that many people with long standing Diabetes still make insulin (a contradiction of current treatment ideology) and that insulin lack is due to ongoing immune attack; which has also brought understanding that if these T- cells can be "stopped" (Dr. Denise Faustman), or retrained (Dr. Shabahang), the pancreas would heal and beta cells would heal, reversing insulin dependence through a new treatment (currently in Phase II clinical human trials to determine dosing) that would be a better (but perhaps not complete) treatment, although a potentially better one than insulin.
+It has also revealed that many people with long standing Diabetes still make insulin (a contradiction of current treatment ideology) and that insulin lack is due to ongoing immune attack; which has also brought understanding that if these T- cells can be "stopped" or retrained, the pancreas would heal and beta cells would regenerate, reversing insulin dependence.

-Integrated Medicine, Naturopathy, and Holistic Medicine are ahead of the learning curve in many ways but still miss components of Type I Diabetes understanding, having gained their knowledge primarily with Type II Diabetes experience, and still lacking a complete understanding of Diabetes and particularly Type I.
+Integrated Medicine, Naturopathy, and Holistic Medicine are ahead of the learning curve in many ways but still miss components of Type I Diabetes understanding, having gained their knowledge primarily with Type II Diabetes experience, and still lacking a complete understanding of Diabetes, particularly Type I.

 Insurance companies have refused to provide the coverage that can make a world of difference in the management of Diabetes and complications outcomes of a person with Diabetes, and conversely, their own bottom line in the form of claims payouts.

 Life saving insulin is not covered by many insurance companies and test strips that determine insulin dosing are also not covered by most insurance.
-As patients are both required to test in order to self treat with this hormone that can give or just as quickly take life determining the actual dosing themselves, this creates struggle for, and victimization of, the patient as the cost of these items is unnecessarily high.
+As patients are both required to test in order to self treat with this hormone that can give or just as quickly take life determining the actual dosing themselves, this creates struggle for, and victimization of, the patient, as the cost of these items is unnecessarily high yet necessary.

 Government understanding of Diabetes and ways to assist the Diabetes community, and government support, is sadly lacking, and the Diabetes community is grossly under-served.

-Support on a societal level is almost absent and those with Diabetes are shamed and further victimized by an ignorant public, including friends and family even if well meaning because no one has asked what they really need to succeed.
-They are locked in a secondary battle to defend a disease they had no choice about... added to daily survival.
+Support on a societal level is almost absent and those with Diabetes are shamed and further victimized by an ignorant public, including friends and family even if well meaning.
+The person with Diabetes becomes locked in a secondary battle to defend a disease they had no choice about... added to daily survival.